nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given student index is invalid.

   * 3a1.
-Tuteez informs user of invalid student index.
+System informs user of invalid student index.

       Use case resumes at step 3.

 * 3b.
 The given name does not exist.

   * 3b1.
-Tuteez informs user that student name is not found.
+System informs user that student name is not found.

       Use case resumes at step 3.